MRaza98/BIPM/README.md

 - [ ] 8.
 Model Training (10.12.2023)
 - [ ] 9.
 Model Evaluation (11.12.2023)
 - [ ] 10.
 Model Interpretation (11.12.2023)
-    - [ ] Playing around with parameters
+    - [ ] Playing around with test size parameters
 - [ ] 11.
 Fine-Tuning and Optimization (17.12.2023)
 - [ ] 12.
 Recommendations to the Hospital (17.12.2023)